WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 Running that snippet in your browser’s dev tools will trigger a request to `/wp/v2/pages?search=home` instead of just `/wp/v2/pages`.

-Let’s update our `useSelect` call as follows:
+Let’s mirror this in our `useSelect` call as follows:

 ```js
 function MyFirstApp() {